Compatibility complexes of overdetermined PDEs of finite type, with applications to the Killing equation

 where we have used the Kulkarni-Nomizu product~\eqref{eq:kn-prod}.
-The other factor $(\M,g)$ has signature $({-}{+})$, and we will presume that it has a timelike Killing vector $t^a$.
+The other factor $(\M,g)$ has signature $({-}{+})$.
+Let lower case Latin indices $a,b,\ldots$ correspond to tensors on $\M$, which we will presume has a timelike Killing vector $t^a$.
 Let us denote local coordinates on $\M$ by $y^a$ and the Levi-Civita connection on $(\M,g)$ by $\nabla_a$.
 Because $\dim \M = 2$, its curvature is given by